In Your Target's Pocket

 Point of View

-- BYOA and its Implications - Security is a large concern for firms embracing Consumerization of IT.
+Security Policies and Strategies - Security is a large concern for firms embracing Consumerization of IT.
 Our research reveals that IT is concerned about risks but is falling short on policies and tools.
-Watch this video where Terry Hartman, Vice President, Security Solution & Portfolio Management, and Weston Morris, Portfolio Architect, Unisys Global Managed Services, discuss and analyse results of our findings on prevailing security measures in the industry.
-Watch the video.
+Watch this video where Terry Hartmann, Vice President, Security Solution & Portfolio Management, and Weston Morris, Portfolio Architect, Unisys Global Managed Services, discuss and analyse results of our findings on prevailing security measures in the industry.